-I received a complimentary copy of this book from the author and Barbour Publishing and was under no obligation to post a favorable review.
+I received a complimentary copy from the publisher via Revell Reads.
+There was no obligation for a positive review.

 My rating: 5 of 5 stars

 A mother of three, Sundin lives in northern California and teaches Sunday school and women's Bible studies.
 She enjoys speaking to community, church, and writers' groups.
 Sarah serves as the Program Director for West Coast Christian Writers Conference.